The regulated industry gap

 Most AI products are built for speed first.
 Regulated companies need speed and evidence.
 Plugging agents into Slack, Notion, or a tracker will not make the audit trail appear later.

-nianav OS is the operating system for regulated startups entering the agentic era, one fabric for operations, compliance evidence, human oversight, and AI execution.
+More informationnianav OS is the operating system for regulated startups entering the agentic era.
+One fabric for operations, compliance evidence, human oversight, and AI execution.

 AI is beginning to read records, use tools, draft outputs, route decisions, and coordinate workflows.
 For an ordinary company this is a productivity shift.
 For a regulated company it is a governance shift.

 Every AI-assisted action must be scoped, explainable, logged, reviewed, and connected to the procedure it belongs to.
-The question is no longer “can AI do the task?”, it is whether the company can prove what happened, why it happened, who supervised it, what data was used, and whether the result stayed inside the approved operating envelope.
+For regulated startups, AI governance means clear scope, named human accountability, review, and evidence in the same operating trail.
+The question is no longer "can AI do the task?"
+It is whether the company can prove what happened, why, who supervised it, what data was used, and whether the result stayed inside what it was allowed to do.

 Most AI products are built for speed first.
 Regulated companies need speed and evidence.
 Plugging agents into Slack, Notion, or a tracker will not make the audit trail appear later.